 Constructed in 1961 to stop the tide of Germans from leaving East Berlin, the Berlin Wall was more than a physical structure that divided East Berlin from West Berlin.

-It became a symbol of the Cold War along with the political and ideological rifts that divided Europe after World War II.
+It became a symbol of the Cold War and the political and ideological rifts that divided Europe after World War II.

 In 1949, Germany split into the Federal Republic of Germany (West Germany) and the Soviet Union-controlled German Democratic Republic (East Germany).